Chris Horder

-Chris Horder (born in Sydney, New South Wales in 1976) is an Australian contemporary artist.
+Christopher Horder (born 1976 in Sydney, New South Wales) is an Australian contemporary artist.

 Education

 Horder completed a Bachelor of Fine Arts with honours at the National Art School in Darlinghurst in 2008 and in 2011 was awarded the Young Emerging Artist Award in the Mosman Art Prize.
+Horder is the recipient of multiple prizes and scholarships, including the Brett Whiteley Travelling Art Scholarship, as well as the prestigious Dobell Prize.

-His works has been displayed at Liverpool Street Gallery in Sydney.
+He is currently represented by leading contemporary gallery, Nanda\Hobbs, located in Chippendale, Sydney.
+His works have also been displayed at Liverpool Street Gallery.

 A central theme to his works is "idea of the alchemy of the subconscious and the metaphysical aspects of paint itself, the work challenges the viewer’s interpretation of the visual world through the indulgences of chance imagery".